Frequently Asked Questions

 Is PUPPETRY still relevant?

 Yes, puppetry continues to evolve and captivate new audiences of all ages with its unique ability to tell stories visually and metaphorically.
 Puppets still have a sneaky way of tapping into something deep inside the human psyche.
-Sometimes even the most skeptical audience member can find themselves unexpectedly moved to tears.
-Puppetry continues to plays a vital role in theatre, film/TV, education, and therapy.
+Sometimes even the most skeptical audience member can find themselves unexpectedly moved to tears!
+Puppetry continues to play a vital role in theatre, film/TV, education, and therapy.

 What is CONTEMPORARY Puppetry?

-Contemporary puppetry often pushes the boundaries of traditional puppetry by breaking some of the usual rules.
-The puppet itself may be made from new or experimental materials.
+Contemporary puppetry often pushes the boundaries of traditional puppetry by breaking some of its own rules.
+The puppet itself may be handled in unexpected ways and it could be constructed with new, experimental or even breakable materials.

 What is PUPPET THEATRE for grown ups?

-Puppetry more for adults than for kids - It can tackle anything really - from serious real world issues to wild, weird and wonderfully absurd tales that twist reality and mess with your brain!
+Performances that may not be suitable for kids simply because of adult themes or content - It can tackle anything really - from serious real world issues to wild, weird and wonderfully absurd tales that twist reality and mess with your brain!

 What is the DARKER Side of Puppetry?

-The Darker side of puppetry is not afraid to explore more profound, uncomfortable or even taboo territory.
+Experimental puppetry and acting techniques to explore more profound, uncomfortable or even taboo territory.
 These performances can delve into all sorts of hidden fears and inner struggles but also surprise us with moments of beauty, tenderness and a genuine empathy.
-On stage, puppet and performer may exist in a sort of half-human, half-puppet hinterland, blending surreal or magic-realism with real-life themes, making it perfect for existential and absurdist writings.
+On stage, puppet and performer may exist in a sort of half-human, half-puppet hinterland, blending surreal or magic-realism with reality, making it perfect for existential and absurdist storylines.

 What is EXISTENTIAL Theatre?

-Existential theatre explores human existence, notions of freedom, identity and big ‘meaning of life questions’ like ‘Why are we here?’
+Existential theatre explores the toils and tribulations of human existence, notions of freedom, identity and big ‘meaning of life questions’.
 It often shows characters facing tough choices in strange or uncertain worlds.
-Examples: Samuel Beckett, Bergman
+Examples: Samuel Beckett, Bergman.

 Faulty Optic’s work was sometimes described as Absurdist.